 According to the Articles of Incorporation, at least 3% of profit of the current year shall be appropriated as employees' compensation, and no higher than 1% of profit of the current year shall be appropriated as remuneration to board directors, however, the accumulated deficits, if any, shall first be made up for.
 The Company may, by a resolution adopted by a majority vote at a meeting of Board of Directors attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in the form of shares or cash; and in addition thereto a report of such distribution is submitted to the shareholders' meeting.
 Information on the Board of Directors' resolution regarding the employees' compensation and remuneration to directors and supervisors can be obtained from the "Market Observation Post System" on the website of the TWSE.

-As of 31 December 2023, and for the year then ended, the Company concluded as net operating loss, and accordingly no employees' compensation and remuneration to board directors have been appropriated.
+For the years ended 31 December 2024 and 2023, the Company incurred net operating losses, and accordingly no employees' compensation or remuneration to board directors was recognized.